Kafr Abbush

 Kafr 'Abbush (كفر عبّوش) is a Palestinian town in the Tulkarm Governorate in the northwestern West Bank.
-According to the Palestinian Central Bureau of Statistics, Kafr 'Abbush had a population of approximately 1,488 inhabitants in mid-year 2006.
+According to the Palestinian Central Bureau of Statistics, Kafr 'Abbush had a population of approximately 1,488 inhabitants in mid-year 2006 and 1,739 by 2017.
 24.8% of the population of Kafr 'Abbush were refugees in 1997.
 The healthcare facilities for Kafr 'Abbush are based in Kafr 'Abbush, where the facilities are designated as MOH level 2.

 History

 Archeological findings from Kafr 'Abbush include potsherds from the Byzantine era and two menorahs carved in stone.